tympollack/n-cube/README.md

 ___
 ### Version History
+* 3.4.27
+ * Updated: NCubeManager.getAppVersions() only looks at app and tenant
+ * Updated: NCubeManager.getVersions() only looks at app and tenant
 * 3.4.26
  * Added NCubeManager.getBranches(appId), which looks at Tenant, App, Version, and Status to filter branch list.
  * Added NCubeManager.getVersions(String app) which returns a Map with two keys, 'SNAPSHOT' associated to List<String> of all SNAPSHOT version numbers, and 'RELEASE' associated to a List<String> of all RELEASE version numbers.